nodesense/kafka/notes/kafka-020-file-connectors.md

-## One last example Avro and file sink
+## Skip this One last example Avro and file sink  (for Confluent 5.x or Apache Kafka)

 ```
 touch stock-orders.txt